-- copies of form letters used in responding to inquiries from potential applicants. - copies of application forms and instructions. - lists of members of the selection committee or rating panel or slate of outside reviewers who chose the fellows or other grantees for the current year and the two preceding years, annotated as to discipline, institutional affiliation, and academic rank. - a statement of the guidance, instructions, and selection criteria provided persons who take part in the selection of fellows and other grantees.
+- copies of form letters used in responding to inquiries from potential applicants. - copies of application forms and instructions. - lists of members of the selection committee or rating panel or slate of outside reviewers who chose the fellows or other grantees for the current year and the two preceding years, annotated as to discipline, institutional affiliation, and academic rank. - a statement of the guidance, instructions, and selection criteria provided to persons who take part in the selection of fellows and other grantees.

 Program Evaluation.
-Describe the kinds of reports requested from fellows and other grantees and the results of the most recent assessment of the value of the institution's programs to these scholars.
+The kinds of reports requested from fellows and other grantees should be described as should the results of the most recent assessment of the value of the institution's programs to these scholars.
 Copies of reports from recipients of NEH funds for the preceding three years should be appended.
 Institutions that have not made awards with NEH funds should attach reports from their long- or short-term postdoctoral grantees.

 Institution Staff and Program Administration.
-Identify the permanent professional staff who are attached to the program or programs for which support is requested.
-Explain how responsibility for each program is divided among the staff and the extent to which they will be directly involved in the administration of the program.
-Brief résumés for the director of the institution and for the principal staff involved in the programs should be included in an appendix.
+Applicants should identify the permanent professional staff who are attached to the program or programs for which support is requested.
+They should explain how responsibility for each program is divided among the staff and the extent to which they will be directly involved in the administration of the program.
+Brief resumes for the director of the institution and for the principal staff involved in the programs should be included in an appendix.

 Program Funding.
-List the stipend amounts and lengths of tenure of the fellowships offered.
-Explain whether the institution offers a set amount for grantees' stipends, matches salaries, responds to budgets submitted by grantees, or uses some other method to determine the stipends.
-Note also whether stipends are offered for living expenses only or include amounts to defray travel expenses.
+Applicants should list the stipend amounts and lengths of tenure of the fellowships offered.
+Applicants should explain whether they offer a set amount for grantees' stipends, match salaries, respond to budgets submitted by grantees, or use some other method to determine the stipends.
+Applicants should also note whether stipends are offered for living expenses only or include amounts to defray travel expenses.

-Provide an annual budget for the complete fellowship grant program including funds budgeted from the institution's own resources and from other sources.
+In this section, applicants should also provide an annual budget for their complete fellowship grant program including funds budgeted from the institution's own resources and from other sources.
 This budget should be divided into categories of expenses similar to those in the NEH budget described below, and it should clearly distinguish long-term from short-term research awards.
-List separately any current support from an NEH Centers for Advanced Study or International Research Organizations grant (consisting of NEH outright and matching funds as well as the gifts used to release the matching funds).
+If the institution now operates with the support of an NEH Centers for Advanced Study or International Research Organizations grant, the applicant should list separately the funding for the NEH grant program (consisting of NEH outright and matching funds as well as the gifts used to release the matching funds).